What All Nurses Need to Know About Pregnant and Postpartum Patients

 Medical Treatment

-Pregnant patients are routinely screened for GDM at 24–28 weeks’ gestation.
+Pregnant patients are routinely screened for GDM at 24 to 28 weeks’ gestation.
 In order to diagnose gestational diabetes, patients drink 50 grams of oral glucose solution.
 After one hour, a blood sample is obtained and tested for glucose tolerance.
 A glucose level of ≥130–140 mg/dL is considered a positive screen, and further investigation is warranted.
-A three-hour glucose tolerance test (with a 100 gram oral glucose solution) is then typically performed.
+A three-hour glucose tolerance test (with a 100-gram oral glucose solution) is then typically performed.

 Most patients with GDM are treated through diet and exercise.
 Patients are advised to eat a diet favoring fruit, vegetables, whole grains, and fish and low in red and processed meat, refined grains, and high-fat dairy.
 Some patients may require insulin or oral hypoglycemia agents to manage gestational diabetes mellitus.